-Before implementing anyone else’s advice (yes, even advice from an expert!), tune into yourself and see how the advice feels to you.
-Consider the advice and notice how it feels in your body.
+Before implementing anyone else’s advice (yes, even advice from an expert!), tune into your body and see how the advice feels to you.
+Think about the advice or decision you’re considering, and see if you feel a no or yes in your body.
 Get curious about the resistance and sensations that arise.

 Self-trust isn’t a thought; it’s a felt experience in your body.
 Pay attention what it feels like to you to trust yourself, to feel safe and secure.
 If this feeling isn’t accessible for you, somatic (body-based) coaching can be a good opportunity for you to explore what self-trust feels like to you, so can you cultivate even more of that feeling.